 I lay bare the power of the Mambo, the Obeah woman, and the Iyalorisha to the spiritual reformation that girds black women's revision of the horror genre.
 I model my criticism upon the flexible identities of my home town, New Orleans, a shifting space undulating amongst its African, Caribbean, European, and Indigenous influences--and so goes my work, transgressive to national borders and willfully blind to oceans that can isolate and confine.

 Dr. Brooks has co-edited a volume of short horror fiction written by black women with horror writer Linda Addison and Dr. Susana Morris.
-The collection will be launched by Cedar Grove Publishing in February 2017!
+The anthology by Cedar Grove Publishing is now available!

 What Becky Gotta Do To Get Murked?
 White Womanhood in Jordan Peele's Get Out